-Why AI Has Formed an Opinion About Your School
+Why does AI already Formed an Opinion About Your School?

 Before a student books a campus tour, AI has already described your school.
 Here is what high schools and universities need to do about it.